nathj07/talks/proposals/no_just_std_lib.md

 # Elevator Pitch (300 characters)

 Go has an excellent community.
 However, I see and hear a lot of "just use the standard library" as advice given to newcomers.
-We should acknowledge the and promote the community & libraries we find useful.
+We should acknowledge & promote the community & libraries we find useful.
 This talk will build community by promoting the more nuanced response of "try this library..."

 # Abstract
 Go is a great language.
 Go has an excellent community.
 Those two make a powerful combination.
 However, I see and hear a lot of "just use the standard library" as advice given to newcomers.
 We need to stop this, we need to be more nuanced.
 It indicates how powerful the language is but it minimises how great the community is.
 This talk will cover a number of very useful libraries across a variety of domains that we, at Turnitin, have used and found very effective.
 The result will be that we, as a community, can start to give better, more welcoming advice to the newcomers and to the old hands alike.